Canis Major: Stars

 Canis Major is also home to many variable stars.
 EZ Canis Majoris is a Wolf–Rayet star of spectral type WN4 that varies between magnitudes 6.71 and 6.95 over a period of 3.766 days; the cause of its variability is unknown but thought to be related to its stellar wind and rotation.
 VY Canis Majoris is a remote red hypergiant located approximately 3,800 light-years away from Earth.
-It is one of largest stars known (sometimes described as the largest known) and is also one of the most luminous with a radius varying from 1,420 to 2,200 times the Sun's radius, and a luminosity around 300,000 times greater than the Sun.
+It is one of largest stars known (sometimes described as the largest known) and is also one of the most luminous with a radius around 1,420 times the Sun's radius, and a luminosity around 270,000 times greater than the Sun.
 Its current mass is about 17 ± 8 solar masses, having shed material from an initial mass of 25–32 solar masses.
 VY CMa is also surrounded by a red reflection nebula that has been made by the material expelled by the strong stellar winds of its central star.
 W Canis Majoris is a type of red giant known as a carbon star—a semiregular variable, it ranges between magnitudes 6.27 and 7.09 over a period of 160 days.
 A cool star, it has a surface temperature of around 2,900 K and a radius 234 times that of the Sun, its distance estimated at 1,444–1,450 light-years from Earth.
 At the other extreme in size is RX J0720.4-3125, a neutron star with a radius of around 5 km.
 Exceedingly faint, it has an apparent magnitude of 26.6.
 Its spectrum and temperature appear to be mysteriously changing over several years.
 The nature of the changes are unclear, but it is possible they were caused by an event such as the star's absorption of an accretion disc.